-The vast array of different schools available to choose for your child can be a daunting task.
-To make matters more complicated there are a number of different stages of school entry (4+, 7+, 11+, 13+, and 16+) that also need consideration when planning your child’s future.
-This page is dedicated to providing informative and impartial advice for parents who have decided to opt for the Independent school day and boarding or the selective state schools route.
+Evaluating the vast array of schools available to choose for your child can be a daunting task.
+To make matters more complicated there are a number of different stages of school entry (4+, 7+, 10+ 11+, 13+, and 16+) that also need consideration when planning your child’s future.
+This page is dedicated to providing informative and impartial advice for parents who have decided to opt for the independent school, either day or boarding, and selective state schools routes.

 There are many variables within the decision making process for your child’s future educational career.
 A school’s ethos, academic performance, facilities and location are the primary factors worth considering when deciding on which schools to apply for.
 One overriding factor that is probably high on the agenda would be your child’s happiness.
 A child who is struggling to keep up at the most academic school is unlikely to be happy, likewise an exceptionally bright child who is not challenged by the teachers at their school and finds the curriculum easy and boring is also unlikely to enjoy school.
-There are a reasonable number of very good day and boarding schools within close reach of London and in London the capital itself that will most definitely suit your child.
+There are a reasonable number of very good day and boarding schools and grammar schools within close reach of London and in London itself, making it likely you will find the right fit.

 Open days, open evenings, and action mornings are an excellent way to get to know a school, meet some of the teachers and pupils, and get a general feel for a school’s ethos.

-When considering school choices do speak with the head teacher at your child’s current school to discuss the options.
-In the event that you are still uncertain of the right school for your child then seeking advice from an independent body and undertaking an academic assessment for your child would be a worthwhile consideration.
+When considering school choices, do speak with the head teacher at your child’s current school to discuss the options.
+In the event that you are still uncertain of the right school for your child, seeking advice from an independent body and undertaking an academic assessment for your child would be a worthwhile consideration.

 Preparing your child for the tests is something you can help with at home, and most schools would certainly be able to ensure that your child is reaching the expected attainment (providing that suitable school choices have been agreed with the primary or prep school) once they are informed of your intention to embark on entry tests.
-If you have not seen a 7+ 11+ or 13+ test before familiarize yourself with our exam papers page.
+If you have not seen a 7+, 10+, 11+, or 13+ test before, familiarize yourself with our exam papers page.
 A very good tutor will use these plus additional past papers and a wide range of learning resources to prepare the students for their exams.
 Additionally trying to anticipate what sort of exam one school will be setting is unwise.
-It is advisable to prepare for the inevitable therefore using papers from a wide range of schools can help overcome such a narrow strategy in preparation.

 Many parents do employ tutors to help with the preparation for the exams.
 A good tutor can not only help with the preparation but will also be able to provide an independent assessment and guide you on the entry process for the various schools.